umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

     - click **Import Image**, make sure you can see .txt files, and select `master.txt`
-    - click **Write GBTX** then **Read GBTX**, the state should change to `waitDESLock`, if the state changes to `Idle` please follow the instructions outlined [here](https://github.com/umd-lhcb/lab-notes/issues/70) and note it into the database.
+    - click **Write GBTX** then **Read GBTX**, the state should change to `waitDESLock`.
+If the state changes to anything with a hex value larger than 0x0A (state hex value is listed right after the name, 0x0A is `waitDESlock`), eg. 0x0B or 0x11, please follow the instructions outlined [here](https://github.com/umd-lhcb/lab-notes/issues/70), and make a note in the database.
     - to the right of table, find and click update view.
 All of the entries in the table should now be green
     - Now check **enable fusing** and